Optimizing your Sales Cycle through Opportunities¶

 As an example, to track your opportunities, you can assign the following stages to the sales team.
 For each stage, you assume you will define criteria that have to be met prior to moving to the next stage.

-Territory - Segment your opportunities into territories.
+New - Segment your opportunities into territories.

 Qualified – Attract the prospect’s interest, determine whether the prospect has a need.